 By Justin Cotton, Director, Lovegrove & Cotton – Construction and Planning Lawyers

 Like it or not, and no matter how well you build, there will be a small minority of owner customers for whom no level of quality management will necessarily avoid a contract dispute.
-Of course, not all owners will be striving to “take the Builder for a ride”, and having worked in dispute resolution for many years one gets to see that there is plenty of good and bad on both sides of the contractual divide.
+Of course, many owners are reasonable, and having worked in dispute resolution for many years one gets to see that there is plenty of good and bad on both sides of the contractual divide.

 This article will examine what happens when the parties’ relationship appears to break down irretrievably, so much so that the Owner retakes possession of their land, changes the locks or in some other way communicates to the Builder that the contract is at an end.
 When such action is taken, it is almost a ‘like it or lump it’ situation, and the Builder is usually left pondering how to recoup monies owed or ‘what do I do next?’

-There are many ways this can come about.
-Suffice to say there is a wrong way and a right way to end a contract and the correct method will be those situations where the other party is in substantial default under the contract in some way, and an initial notice of default (ideally, prepared by a lawyer) is served under the contract.
+There is a wrong way and a right way to end a contract and the correct method will be those situations where the other party is in substantial default under the contract in some way, and an initial notice of default (ideally, prepared by a lawyer) is served under the contract.